arlk/robot-trajectory-tracking/README.md

 **Functionality:**

 1\.
-Real-time reproduction of the scene by the motion capture system:
+Real-time reproduction of the scene from the motion capture system:

 ![Real-time](ReadMeVids/realtime.gif)